 How Early Can I Go to the Parks?

-According to Disney, guests using the Early Theme Park Entry service will have access to the parks 30 minutes before the scheduled opening time.
+According to Disney, guests using the Early Theme Park Entry service have access to the parks 30 minutes before the scheduled opening time.

 Some feel that 30 minutes is not early enough and doesn’t give guests that much of a head start over non-resort guests, and perhaps this means Disney is still leaving the door open to extend it as long as 60 minutes before the regular public.